utdata/icj-setting-up/macintosh.md

 Close and restart your terminal to take the new settings.

-## Set up Github
+## Set up Bitbucket

-* If you don't already have a github account, go to [github.com](github.com) and create an account.
+* If you don't already have a github account, go to [bitbucket.org](https://bitbucket.org/) and create an account.
+USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
+* If you don't have an university email, then [use this form](https://www.atlassian.com/software/views/bitbucket-academic-license) to apply for an academic licence.
-* [Set up authentication](https://help.github.com/articles/caching-your-github-password-in-git/), so you don't have to type in your password all the time.
+* [Set up SSH keys](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) for your computer so you don't have to type in your password all the time.
+(I'm not sure how this will work on lab computers.)

+## Parts for later in the class

+We won't do this until later in the semester.

-## Setting up a Node environment
+### Setting up a Node environment

 * If you don't have it already, install XCode from the [App store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
-(Alternatively, you can run this: `$ xcode-select --install`.)
+This will take some time to download.
+(Alternatively, you can run this: `$ xcode-select --install`, but it will still take forever.)
 Once you’ve installed XCode, Launch it and accept the Terms and Conditions.
-* Install Node.js, but DO NOT install from the Node.js site.
+* Install Node.js, but __DO NOT__ install from the Node.js site.
 Node is a Javascript runtime environment we will use to build news applications.
   * To install, we'll use NVM.
 Follow [this post](https://yoember.com/nodejs/the-best-way-to-install-node-js/) and install the version `8.11.3`.
   * (Note to self: Rewrite this in this repo.)
 [This post is similar](https://medium.com/@itsromiljain/the-best-way-to-install-node-js-npm-and-yarn-on-mac-osx-4d8a8544987a).
-* Install [yarn](https://yarnpkg.com/en/docs/install#mac-stable).
-Note the one that says "Node is already installed".
+* ~~Install [yarn](https://yarnpkg.com/en/docs/install#mac-stable).
+Note the one that says "Node is already installed".~~
-* Maybe install [gulp](https://gulpjs.com/). `sudo npm install gulp-cli -g`.
-Put in computer password.
+* ~~Maybe install [gulp](https://gulpjs.com/). `sudo npm install gulp-cli -g`.
+Put in computer password.~~

 ### Uninstalling node